Mardin: Demographics

+The English traveler Mark Sykes recorded Mardin as a city inhabited by Arabs, Armenians, and Jacobites in the early 20th century.
+12,609 Orthodox Syriacs and 7,692 Armenians (most of them Catholic) lived in the town, all of them Arabic-speaking.
+During the late Ottoman genocides, most of the Christians were killed, no matter their ethnicity.

-The city's population is predominantly Kurdish and Arab, with significant communities of Syriac Christians (Assyrians).
+Today, the city is predominantly Kurdish and Arab, with significant communities of Syriac Christians.
 Official census data does not record the number and proportion of citizens from different ethnicities and religions, but a 2013 study estimated that around 49% of the population identified as Arab and around 49% identified as Kurdish.
 The city can be divided into three parts: the Old Mardin (Eski Mardin) which is predominantly populated by Arabs with some Kurdish and Syriac families, the Slums (Gecekondu) which are mainly inhabited by Kurds who have escaped the Kurdish Turkish conflict in the 1980-1990s and the New City (Yenişehir) where the wealthiest people live.
 The civil servants are mostly Turks, which constitute the minority of the city.

-History

-The English traveler Mark Sykes recorded Mardin as a city inhabited by Arabs, Armenians, and Jacobites in the early 20th century.

 Ecclesiastical history

 A bishopric of the Assyrian Church of the East was centered on the town when it was part of the Roman province of Assyria.
 It was a suffragan see of Edessa, the provincial metropolitan see.
 It eventually became part of the Catholic Church in the late 17th century AD following a breakaway from the Assyrian Church, and is the (nominal) seat of three sees of the Catholic Church: the current Chaldean Catholic Eparchy of Mardin and two (now) titular sees under the ancient name of the town: former Armenian Catholic Archeparchy of Mardin, now Titular see of Mardin only, and former Syriac Catholic Eparchy of Mardin and Amida, now titular see (initially as mere Eparchy).